JonKing93/scaleColorMap/README.md

 # scaleColorMap
 Scales a colormap for diverging data sets.
+Sets the midpoint of the colormap to a divergence point and scales colorbar colors to the magnitudes of the data limits.

 ### Setup
 To use, download this repository and add it to the Matlab active path.